forestgrape/coronavirus/7_social/controlling.md

 ## Risk Management

-> ### Situation Assessment June 2021
-> The transmission pathways are clear and suitable tools for prevention are known and available: Aerosol transmission in dry indoor air is especially risky to cause severe Covid, so that's to prevent.
-Ventilation and masks help to reduce transmissions and severe disease can be prevented by well prepared immune systems.
-The immune system can be prepared by healthy lifestyles and possibly combined with vaccination (especially for risk groups).
-Additionally treatment options and the general knowledge advances fast, thanks to world wide research efforts.

 ### Balancing of Measures
 > Here the goal is to minimize overall adverse health effects but *not* a zero-Covid.
 This includes unhealthy lifestyles motivated by overly strict measures or putting children at risk through vaccination and the unknown long term effects.
 However a very important goal is the avoid hospital overwhelming.